mathieujaumain/IrisZoomDataAPI/README.md

 # IrisZoomDataAPI

-Library meant to provide an *whatever* way to query data from NDF binaries and dictionaries files used in IrisZoom engine games but more specifically the Wargame serie and, hopefully, the incoming Act of Agression.
+Library meant to provide a *whatever* way to query data from NDF binaries and dictionaries files used in IrisZoom engine games but more specifically the Wargame serie and, hopefully, the incoming Act of Agression.

 ##USE :